letsencrypt/acme-spec/draft-barnes-acme.md

 }
 ~~~~~~~~~~

-In response to the challenge, the client decodes the authorized keys object and
+In response to the challenge, the client MUST decode and parse the authorized
+keys object and verify that it contains exactly one entry, whose "token" and
+"key" attributes match the token for this challenge and the client's account
+key.
+The client then computes the SHA-256 digest of the JSON-encoded
+authorized keys object (without base64-encoding).

-computes its SHA-256 digest.
-The record provisioned to the DNS is the base64
+The record provisioned to the DNS is the base64 encoding of this digest.
+The
-encoding of this digest.
-The client constructs the validation domain name by
+client constructs the validation domain name by prepending the label
-appending the label "_acme-challenge" to the domain name being validated, then
+"_acme-challenge" to the domain name being validated, then provisions a TXT
-provisions a TXT record with the digest value under that name.
-For example,
+record with the digest value under that name.
+For example, if the domain name
-if the domain name being validated is "example.com", then the client would
+being validated is "example.com", then the client would provision the following
-  provision the following DNS record:
+DNS record:

 ~~~~~~~~~~
 _acme-challenge.example.com.
 300 IN TXT "gfj9Xq...Rg85nM"